paavanb/monosynth/README.md

 Due to nuances in the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), only the Chrome browser is supported at the moment.

+## Keyboard
+The synth can be played by clicking/dragging on the ribbon keyboard at the bottom of the screen, or by using your own computer keyboard (QWERTY).
+Spacebar is middle C, the top row of letters are the white keys, and (most) numbers are the black keys.
+Use the bottom row of letters to shift up and down octaves.
+Play around!

 ## Design Experiments

 There are a couple places where I've opted for designs that are deliberately different from other web synths.